 Here are some other general comments:

-• Pizza Turner: Although their 2.0 version with slots is arguably better, I like the one included in the bundles lot better than the cheaper ones on Amazon.
+- Pizza Turner: Although their 2.0 version with slots is arguably better, I have the one included in my original bundle.
 The handle is plenty long enough to keep your hands away from the heat.

-• Pi Stand: This one is up to you.
+- Pi Stand: This one is up to you.
 We didn’t have a big enough work station to use up the space for our pizza oven, so the stand was the way to go for us.
-One year in, there’s spiderwebs, but no rust!
+One year in, there was no rust, but getting close to 3 years now, there is some rust forming at some of the weld points.
+It’s probably got another 2 years left in it.

 Pi Bundle Pricing